Fall Term 2020 Course Delivery Information

 As you look at classes on the EFSC Class Schedule and within the myEFSC Titan Web registration system, you will see Fall Courses with the course type listed as one of four options:

 - Face to Face: These courses are planned for on-campus delivery at the location and time listed.

 - Live Online: These indicate Fall classes that are transitioning from on-campus delivery to remote delivery online.
-IMPORTANT NOTE: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM-12:01 AM, it means that course work can be done online at any time, similar to a traditional online course.
-For "Live Online" courses with specific day(s) and time(s) listed in the Class Schedule, the instructor could choose to deliver content "live" in Canvas at the designated time.
+IMPORTANT NOTE: If a "Live Online" course does not have a day listed in the Class Schedule and the time shows as 12:00 AM, it means that course work can be done online at any time, similar to a traditional online course.
+For "Live Online" courses with specific day(s) and time(s) listed in the Class Schedule, the instructor could choose to deliver content "live" in Canvas or Microsoft Teams at the designated time.

 - Hybrid: Courses planned to have both online and on-campus components.

 - Online Course: are the traditional Eastern Florida Online classes without a specific day of the week listed.

 The "Live Online" versus "Online Course" distinction on the Class Schedule is important to understand when registering for classes so please review all of the information below.

 “Live Online” course content may be delivered synchronously, meaning in real time,

 at a specific date and time, in a virtual classroom.
 "Live Online" courses are offered